Admission Requirements and Process

 - All official college/university transcripts, including undergraduate and graduate work;

 - A bachelor's degree from a regionally-accredited college or university which reflects an overall minimum undergraduate grade point average of 2.5.
-(GPA requirements can vary--please consult your program.);
+(GPA requirements can vary--please consult your program.)
+The minimum undergraduate GPA for Speech Pathology is 3.2 and 2.75 for MPH program;

 - Scores from the Graduate Record Exam Revised (GRE) with a minimum score for the Revised GRE of 280 or submission of scores from the Miller Analogies Test (MAT) with a minimum score of 380; and